Eye Comfort Matters

 Multiple eye conditions and diseases can cause eye pain.
 But one common cause of blinking irritation is dry eye.
 If you’re experiencing eye pain when blinking, don’t hesitate to contact the team at Discover Eyecare in Abbotsford and Chilliwack.

-Although dry eye syndrome is a common cause of eye discomfort, other conditions that can cause pain with blinking, such as:
+Although dry eye syndrome is a common cause of eye discomfort, there are numerous other conditions that can cause pain with blinking, such as:

 Most of the causes of blinking pain require medical attention to resolve.
 However, for eye conditions, including dry eye, styes, blepharitis, corneal ulcers, tear duct infections, conjunctivitis, and keratitis, our optometrists can help.